skwp/dotfiles/README.md

  * ruby-debug-ide - not quite working for me, but maybe it will for you. supposedly a graphical debugger you can step through
  * Gundo - visualize your undos - pretty amazing plugin.
 Hit ,u with my keymappings to trigger it, very user friendly
  * slime - use ctrl-c,ctrl-c to send text to a running irb/pry/console.
 To start the console, you must use screen with a named session: "screen -S [name] [cmd]", ex: "screen -S pry pry"
+ * vim-indent-guides - use \gi to turn on visual indentation guides. off by default

  **General enhancements that don't add new commands**